lisa-lumos/Apache-Spark/04-spark-execution-model-and-architecture.md

 In Spark terminology, the master is a driver, and the workers are executors.

-The Spark engin ask for a container from the underlying cluster manager, to start the driver process.
+The Spark engine asks for a container from the underlying cluster manager, to start the driver process.
 Once started, the driver again will ask for some more containers, to start the executor process.
 This happens for each application.

 ## Spark Execution Modes and Cluster Managers
 Q: How does Spark run on a local machine?